You will need:

 You can use any cutter that makes a hole that is big enough to put an egg in.

-Using a knife, spread margarine on one side of the slice of bread.
-Then, press the cutter into the middle of the bread.
+Using a knife, spread butter or margarine on one side of the slice of bread if required.

 Lift out the shape you have cut out.
-Put both pieces of bread onto the baking tray, with the margarine side upwards.
+Put both pieces of bread onto the baking tray, with the buttered side upwards.

 Break the egg onto a saucer.
 Then, carefully slide the egg into the hole in the bread.
 Put the baking tray in the oven.